rasterio/rasterio/docs/masking-by-shapefile.rst

         with fiona.open("tests/data/box.shp", "r") as shapefile:
             features = [feature["geometry"] for feature in shapefile]

-This shapefile contains a single polygon, a box near the center of the raster, so this case, our list of features is one element long.
+This shapefile contains a single polygon, a box near the center of the raster, so in this case, our list of features is one element long.

 .. code-block:: python